“It’s not what’s on the outside that counts. It’s what’s on the inside that matters.”

 We have to get the stress down in our system so that we keep moving in a forward motion (instead of bouncing back into your old way of being).
 Stress and anxiety will whip you back into old habits so quick you won’t even know what happened.

 Whatever you do to build a strong stress response, make sure it is practiced regularly.
 Some people pray, do yoga, meditate… these are all excellent practices to get into.
-For me, my favorite is my castor oil pack because it stimulates feel-good hormones like oxytocin (just like when you’re given a big hug) plus it helps me sleep well, poop well, and reduces bloating and anxiety.
+For me, my favorite is the Queen of the Thrones® Castor Oil Pack™ because it stimulates feel-good hormones like oxytocin (just like when you’re given a big hug) plus it helps me sleep well, poop well, and reduces bloating and anxiety.
 It’s the foundational practice for the health of my mind, body, and soul, and it’s one of the first things that I recommend to all of my patients too.

 The Power in Your Thoughts and Words